typedb/typedb-docs/09-schema/01-concepts.md

 ```
 </div>

-Any concepts that already exist in a schema you are trying to modify will not be added to prevent doubling.
-That is why
+Any concepts that already exist in a schema you are trying to modify will not be added to prevent duplication.
+That is
-you can run the following request with the same result:
+why you can run the following request with the same result:

 <div class="tabs dark">